 3.3 Heritability and Genetic advance

 Estimating heritability helps breeders to manage the resources needed to successfully select for desirable characteristics and achieve maximum genetic gain with minimal effort and resources.
 Heritability is a good index of the transmission of characters to the offsprings from their parents.
-Heritability was classified as low (60%) as suggested by Johnson et al., (1955).
-Heritability and genetic advance as percent of mean are present in the (Table 2) and graphical representation of it is present in Fig 2.
+Heritability (<30%) and genetic advance as percent of mean (<10%) was classified as low (Table 2 and Table 3) by Johnson et al., (1955).
+Heritability and genetic advance as percent of mean are present in the (Table 5) and graphical representation of it is present in Fig 2.

 In the present investigation, highest heritability was obtained for number of grains per panicle (98.70) followed by days to 50% flowering (92.10), plant height (88.30), head rice recovery (88.20), plot yield (86.70),1000 grain weight (79.70), number of productive tillers per plant (74.00), kernel length (72.50), panicle length (67.80), kernel breadth (64.40).
 Yield and quality traits showed high heritability except kernel length/breadth ratio, hulling (%), milling (%), panicle weight (g), amylose content which exhibited moderate heritability.
 Similar results were obtained by Saha et al., (2019) and Parimala and Devi (2019).

 The degree of gain achieved in a character under a certain selection pressure is referred to as genetic advance.
 High estimates of genetic advance as percent of mean were obtained for the characters number of grains/panicle (49.95%), plot yield (42.71%), number of productive tillers per plant (33.64%), head rice recovery (25.61%) and 1000 grain weight (23.44%) whereas moderate estimates of genetic advance as percent of mean were observed in kernel breadth (13.61%), panicle length (13.04%), and panicle weight (11.26%).
-Similar results were obtained by Rathi et al., (2019), Ganpati et al., (2020) and Behera et al., (2018).
+Similar results were obtained by Rathi et al., (2019), Ganapati et al., (2020) and Behera et al., (2018).

-High heritability does not always indicate high genetic gain, therefore the ideal criteria for selection are high genetic advance combined with high heritability estimates (Larik et al., 2000).
+High heritability does not always indicate high genetic gain, therefore the ideal criteria for selection is high genetic advance combined with high heritability estimates (Larik et al., 2000).
 The yield and quality traits which showed high values for genetic advance as percent of mean along with high heritability were number of grains/panicle, number of productive tillers per plant, 1000 grain weight, plot yield and head rice recovery.
 This implied that additive gene activity influenced the inheritance of these features and through simple selection these traits can be improved.
 Similar results were observed by Singh et al., (2021) and Kumar et al., (2020).

 Table 2 Range of heritability estimates according to Johnson et al. (1955).